 As she contemplated how she could have survived, her gaping chest wound glowed red, signaling she was now in possession of the Reality Gem, which she used to escape.

 Plagued by nightmares about Captain Marvel punching through her chest and her time behind the barrier, Ripley had trouble laying low after escaping The Raft.
 Every time she used the gem, it worked like a beacon getting the attention of a number of super people: including Loki, the Black Order, and Wanda, the Scarlet Witch.
 Wanda took a special interest in her.
 Not only were Star's reality warping abilities affecting her own, but Wanda wanted to stop Star from making the same kind of mistakes she had.

-The Black Order were still trying to track down all the Infinity Stones.
+The Black Order were still following orders from Thanos to track down all the Infinity Stones.
 Black Swan caught up with Star before the rest of her team.
 Sick of letting the stones dictate her life, Swan made cryptic arrangements with Star, which Star uses when the rest of the team shows up to take the stone from her by any means necessary.

 When implanted with Minerva's Kree power siphoning implant, she was able to siphon off energy from anyone infected with Minerva's virus.
 This included Carol Danvers, which granted Star enhanced strength and durability, flight, and energy blasts.

 Powered by the user's mastery of time.
 Can allow a person to access to the multiverse

 With the Reality Gem implanted, Star is able to manipulate reality with enough focus and willpower while stating a superpower out loud.
 This includes but is not limited to: flight, strength, manipulating other people's behavior, and materializing weapons made of red energy.

 After tapping into her full potential, she was shown to teleport, shapeshift, and glow like a being made of pure energy.